 - We offer a range of investment funds, so you can choose the type of investment that suits you.
 Read our funds made clear page for more information.

-- Saving in a pension allows you to take advantage of the tax relief offered by the Government – the taxman adds to your child’s pension fund when you do (up to the Annual Allowance).
-So, for every £200 you pay, £250 is actually invested into your child or grandchild’s pension.
+- Saving in a pension plan allows you to take advantage of the tax relief offered by the Government – the taxman adds to your child’s pension fund when you do (up to the Annual Allowance).
+So, for every £200 you pay, £250 is actually invested into your child's plan.
 (These figures are for basic rate taxpayers – higher and additional rate taxpayers can claim even more tax relief).
-For those with no taxable earnings the maximum gross contribution in a tax year is £3,600.
+If your child has no taxable earnings, the maximum gross contribution that you can get tax relief on is £3,600 in a tax year.
+If your child has relevant UK earnings, you can pay in up to the amount of these earnings in a tax year (net of basic rate tax relief).

-- Our Stakeholder pension plan is great value and offers a competitive annual management charge – the rate of the charge reduces as your child’s fund grows.
+- Our Stakeholder Pension Plan for Children is great value and offers a competitive annual management charge – the rate of the charge reduces as your child’s pension fund grows.

-Take a look at the available pension fund choices, and our charges associated with our Stakeholder pension.
+- Take a look at the available investment fund choices and our charges associated with our Stakeholder Pension Plan for Children.

 Risks and important information:

-- All investments carry an element of risk.
-Some of the risks are listed below.
-Please read the
+- All investments and funds carry an element of risk.
+It's important you read the